 The Oasis Partnership Board

-“I have worked for organisations supporting vulnerable adults and young people since leaving school, starting as a bank support worker during my BA in History at King’s College London in 2002.
+Liz has worked for organisations supporting adults and young people since leaving school, initially as a support worker during her BA in History at King’s College London in 2002.

-2017 saw a change of direction, when I joined the Care Quality Commission as a mental health hospital inspector, a fascinating role that included the regulation of substance misuse as well as mental health and learning disability services.
-Since 2021 I have been Head of Quality at Huntercombe Hospital, Maidenhead, a large CAMHS in-patient unit caring for young people with mental health problems.
-I am also a registered Social Worker, having also completed a Post Graduate Diploma with the Open University in 2021.
+In 2017, Liz joined the Care Quality Commission mental health hospitals team, a fascinating role that included the regulation of substance misuse, mental health and learning disability services.
+This was followed by a Head of Quality role in a large CAMHS hospital, caring for young people with mental health problems.
+Liz is a registered Social Worker, and since 2022 has been Head of Adult Disabilities Service for a large neighbouring local authority.

-My voluntary roles have included two years as a Samaritan and four years as a Trustee for Oxford Homeless pathways, and I am Heart of Bucks’ Ambassador for Isolation and Disadvantage.
-I believe now more than ever the voluntary sector is vital to challenging social injustice and inequality, and that our clients need us alongside them more than ever.
+Liz’s other voluntary roles have included two years as a Samaritan, four years as a Trustee for Oxford Homeless Pathways, and a current role as Heart of Bucks’ Ambassador for Isolation and Disadvantage.

-Emma joined us during the pandemic – Sept 2020 – whilst she was Community Fundraising & Corporate Manager with the Bobarth Centre in Watford.
-Prior to this she was a Fundraiser with the Epilepsy Society.
+Emma joined us during the pandemic in Sept 2020, whilst she was Community Fundraising & Corporate Manager with the Bobarth Centre in Watford.
+Before this, she was a Fundraiser with the Epilepsy Society.
 She loves to travel and learn about different cultures and history.
-She has been to Kenya on a few charitable trips to help support a community in Embu which is North of Kenya.
-When she visits the children, she helps to educate them and put on drama workshops.
+She has been to Kenya on a few charitable trips to help support a community in Embu, north of Kenya.
+During visits, she helps to educate the children and puts on drama workshops.

 Emma studied film studies and drama at school, and she describes herself as a positive and confident individual with strong persuasive skills.
 She has arranged annual fundraising awards, and shares stories of fundraisers in e-newsletters.
 She has an individual membership with the Institute of Fundraising which means she can keep up to date with the latest news and updates in the fundraising world.

 Aifra joined the board in Sept 2020 with a BSc in Computing & Internet Technology.
 She is an IT professional who is keen to pursue her chosen career.
-A good communicator, Aifra works well as a leader, or part of a team.
-She has volunteered at a number of different organisations including Wycombe Homeless Connection & Wycombe Museum and is also a school governor at Beechview School in High Wycombe.
+A good communicator, Aifra works well as a leader and as part of a team.
+She has volunteered at several different organisations including Wycombe Homeless Connection & Wycombe Museum and is also a school governor at Beechview School in High Wycombe.
 She is an avid reader and speaks three different languages.

-“I have an MBA from Brunel University and a first degree in Marketing and Management from Bucks New University.
-I have over 8 years experience working in the Charity Sector specifically in international NGOs working in various positions, and leading teams in internal and external communications, global marketing and more recently in Community Fundraising.
-I currently lead a regional team which works with our supporters to deliver on our organisational income across England.
+“I currently lead a regional team which works with our supporters to deliver on our organisational income across England.
 It is such a pleasure to join the Board of Trustees and I look forward to providing my experience and expertise around fundraising at Oasis Partnership.”

-A proud Chesham resident with a background in communications, Joseph has a particular passion for supporting community groups and young people, and joined the Board in 2021.
-In addition to spending three years as a School Governor at a local school – working with parents and teachers to improve outcomes for pupils – in 2018 Joseph re-established the Chesham Youth Council with the purpose of giving more young people a voice in the town – an initiative which is still going strong today.
+A proud Chesham resident, with a background in communications, Joseph has a particular passion for supporting community groups and young people.
+For three years he was a local School Governor, working with parents and teachers to improve outcomes for pupils.
+In addition to that, Joseph re-established the Chesham Youth Council in 2018, to give more young people a voice in the town.
+This initiative is still going strong today.
 As a member of both Chesham Town Council and Buckinghamshire Council, Joseph is determined to support the most disadvantaged people in the county.